 Because a large bulk of their diet is vegetarian, grizzlies tend to be smaller than their relatives on the coast, who feast on the bounty of salmon runs.
 Brown bears on the shores of Alaska can reach massive proportions, weighing up to 1,650 pounds and standing 9 feet tall on hind feet.
 Bears that lack these marine reserves weigh far less, typically between 200 and 700 pounds.
 In addition to variations in size, it has been suggested that there are temperamental differences.
 Due to competition over a less abundant food supply and the need for a more extensive home range, inland grizzlies seem to react more aggressively to other bears and humans.

 Katmai National Park is home to approximately 2,200 colossal brown bears.
-Watch these mighty giants fish for spawning salmon and forage in flowery meadows on Natural Habitat Adventure’s Great Alaskan Grizzly Encounter and Ultimate Alaska Wildlife Safari.
+Watch these mighty giants fish for spawning salmon and forage in flowery meadows on Natural Habitat Adventure’s Wild Alaska Grizzly Encounter and Ultimate Alaska Wildlife Safari.